-- Once advised by the employer of a pending claim, the appropriate claim form must be sent via post on the same day. - When the fully completed claim form has been received, the claim is to be lodged and allocated a claim number within 24 hours of receipt. - Guild must appoint an IMC within 2 working days of lodgement of the claim and registration if incapacity is likely to be more than 5 days. - Suild must advise the employer verbally of the appointment of the IMC as soon as one has been appointed (if unable to make verbal contact written advice must be issued).
-Guild will also verbally contact the worker regarding the appoint of the IMC.
-These discussions will be followed up in writing confirming the reasons for referral, details such as IMC name, role and contact details of the IMC referral.
+- Once advised by the employer of a pending claim, the appropriate claim form must be sent via post on the same day; - When the fully completed claim form has been received, the claim is to be lodged and allocated a claim number within 24 hours of receipt; - Guild must appoint an IMC within 2 working days of lodgement of the claim and registration if incapacity is likely to be more than 5 days; - Guild must advise the employer verbally of the appointment of the IMC as soon as one has been appointed (if unable to make verbal contact written advice must be issued).

-- To establish contact with the injured worker, employer and treating practitioner (if no WRP involved) all within 2 working days. - > Appoint WRP within 3 working days if necessary. - Contact Guild within 5 working days to confirm initial contact has been made with all parties. - Report to Guild on a fortnightly basis with updated information on the progress of the injury management process.
+- To establish contact with the injured worker, employer and treating practitioner (if no WRP involved) all within 2 working days; - Appoint WRP within 2 working days if necessary;

+- Contact Guild within 5 working days to confirm initial contact has been made with all parties; - Report to Guild on a fortnightly basis with updated information on the progress of the injury management process.